natr104/ruby-project/README.md

 # AustralianElection2022

 Welcome to Australian Federal Election 2022 Results Tracker!
 This gem was created for my Phase 3 Ruby assignment with Academy Xi.
+It scrapes results data from the Australian Electoral Commission website for the House of Representatives in the 2022 federal election.
+You can view two-party-preferred and primary vote results for any of the 151 electorates.
+You may choose an electorate from all 151 electorates or choose a specific state or territory to select an electorate from.

 ## Installation